kelvinwong020/Smart-Home-System/README.md

 <br>![Fan](/assets/img/fan_auto.png)

 # Web Server / WLAN Control
 Interacting with STM32 board directly, even with the touch screen, can be annoying and inconvenient.
 Therefore, a web server was implemented, so that users can interact with system using their own devices(PC/Mobile) over WLAN.
 This achieved by hosting a HTML server at port 80 with a ESP8266.
-The ESP8266 communicates with the STM32 via a ring buffer.<br>
+The ESP8266 communicates with the STM32 via a ring buffer.
+The result is that users can control the smart home system from anywhere with in the house and receive updates from it.<br>
 ![WebServer](/assets/img/web_server.png)